-Penalty: $5 000.
+Penalty: $10 000.

+[Section 159 amended by No. 73 of 2006 s.
+110.]

 160. Power of authorised officers to demand information

 (1) Where any person is found on, or is seen leaving, any licensed premises at a time other than during permitted hours, or an authorised officer has reasonable cause to suspect that any person is committing or is attempting to commit any offence against this Act, the authorised officer may demand particulars of —